alex-pex/jquery-touch-punch/README.md

     <script>$('#widget').draggable();</script>
     ```

-3b.
-Ok, there is a no 3: If you want to enable Touch Punch on an element which is not a handled by jQuery UI, you need to "punch" it!
+    If you want to enable Touch Punch on an element which is not a handled by jQuery UI, you need to "punch" it!

     ```js
     $(document).ready(function() {
         $(this).punch('.fc-draggable');
     });
     ```

     The event listener uses the delegate pattern, so you can attach the punch on document.ready and forget about it.

 _Tested on iPad, iPhone, Android and other touch-enabled mobile devices._